 Yellow Tail Wine

-If not the oldest, then probably the most used example is a wine producer from Australia.
-The company had the stuck-in-the-middle problem and was therefore unable to establish itself properly in the market.
-By adapting the wine to an easy-drinking alcoholic beverage, reducing the quality at higher prices, the company was saved.
-The new target group was no longer wine drinkers who demand the quality and body of the wine, but rather beer drinkers who simply want to consume alcohol.
+If not the oldest, then certainly the most frequently cited example is a wine producer from Australia.
+The company had the "stuck-in-the-middle" problem and was therefore unable to properly establish itself in the market.
+By adapting the wine into an easy-to-drink alcoholic beverage, reducing quality while raising prices, the company was saved.
+The new target group was no longer wine drinkers demanding quality and body, but beer drinkers who simply wanted to consume alcohol.

 Stuck in the Middle: The company is too small to compete with the market leaders and too large to exploit the niche of specialists.